 The Test Phase focuses on an empirical investigation in which the results describe the quality of the system: testing cannot confirm a system functions properly under all conditions but can establish that it fails under specific conditions.
-A well-known maxim in software development is the earlier a defect is found in the development process the less expensive the fix to the code.
+The earlier a defect is found in the development process the less expensive the fix.
 Testing early in the system life cycle reduces risks such as schedule delays or cost overruns due to incomplete or unacceptable components.
 In the Test Phase, testing of the system proves that the system meets all requirements, including those for performance and security.
 The in-depth security testing of this phase identifies any parts of the system that will not satisfy accreditation criteria.
 Finally, acceptance testing confirms the developed system satisfies the end users who identified the business need and the requirements.

-1.0 Objective/Goals
+1.0 OBJECTIVE/GOALS